AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="info" seamless>

 If new appointment overlaps with an existing appointment for the same patient, all overlapping appointments will be shown on Overall View.
-If currently on Day View, see [here](#switch-between-overall-view-and-day-view--switchview-or-sv).
+If currently on Day View, see <a href=#switchView>here</a>.

 </box>